laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > (k \* 2&pi;) / (I \* Impulses Per Rotation) = &Delta;currentDt / &Delta;t

-As this formula shows, we can determine the drag factor through the slope of the line created by *time* on the *x*-axis and the corresponding *CurrentDt* on the *y*-axis, for each recovery phase.
+As the left-hand of the equation only contains constants and the dragfactor, and the right-hand a division of two delta's, we can determine the dragfactor through linear regression (see [[5]](#5) and [[6]](#6)) for the collection of datapoints.
+The drag factor is effectively determined by the slope of the line created by *time* on the *x*-axis and the corresponding *CurrentDt* on the *y*-axis, for each recovery phase.
 This slope can be determined in a robust manner through linear regression.
 This approach also brings this calculation as close as possible to the raw data, and doesn't use individual *currentDt*'s as a divider, which are explicit design goals to reduce data volatility.

 As the slope of the line *currentDt* over *time* is equal to (k \* 2&pi;) / (I \* Impulses Per Rotation), the drag thus can be determined through